 The ICS consists of three acute trusts and two community trusts, who were ordering a small amount of NPWT pumps and consumables from various suppliers and from NHS Supply Chain.

 Early engagement between key stakeholders within Cambridge and Peterborough ICS and NHS Supply Chain, ahead of the NPWT framework being launched, identified an opportunity for the ICS to bring together all their existing NPWT requirements under one compliant agreement and achieve savings.
 The standardisation of pumps across the ICS also allowed the standardisation of patient care and quick access to the pumps across the group, both resulting in improved patient outcomes.

-Following ongoing collaboration, a clinically suitable and cost-effective option was agreed which met the needs of the ICS with one supplier: a set purchase plan on consumables with pumps readily available within trusts.
+Following ongoing collaboration a clinically suitable and cost-effective option, for a set purchase plan on consumables with pumps readily available, was agreed with supplier KCI Medical*.

 By collaborating, the trusts requirement within the ICS, the combined volume and spend will lead to a total of £384K in savings by April 2023.

 - Standardising on pumps and agreeing a spend for consumables, under one agreement ensures the ICS and the community have complete transparency on NPWT equipment being ordered and in use within the wider trusts.
 Managing one agreement means internal maintenance of invoices is far more manageable and streamlined

 - Collaborating with the ICS has proved successful and significant savings have been achieved